6 Ways to Improve Your Sales Email Conversion Rates

 Breaking up the text with visuals makes the content less overwhelming and easier to digest.
 Not to mention, research shows that emails with graphics have a higher open and click-through rate than those that don’t.

 So, it’s clear that using visuals can have an impact on how many people open your email.
-Whether that’s a graphic, an image, or even a video, consider placing visuals throughout your email to encourage users to read, click, and convert.
+Whether that’s gifs in an email, a graphic, an image, or even a video, consider placing visuals throughout your email to encourage users to read, click, and convert.

 3. Create a clear CTA.